top of page

 Here’s how to strike the balance when giving feedback:

 Don’t force your team to guess what “good enough” even means.
 Spell out performance standards from day one, then revisit and adjust.
-Clarity isn’t about micromanaging, yet it’s an act of respect.
+Giving your team clarity is an act of respect and showing your value in them.

 2. Lead with the “Why”